Hypoglycemia: Pathophysiology

+Diagnosis

 The most reliable method of identifying hypoglycemia is through identifying Whipple's triad.
 The components of Whipple's triad are a blood sugar level below 70 mg/dL (3.9 mmol/L), symptoms related to low blood sugar, and improvement of symptoms when blood sugar is restored to normal.
 Identifying Whipple's triad in a patient helps to avoid unnecessary diagnostic testing and decreases healthcare costs.

 In those with a history of diabetes treated with insulin, glinides, or sulfonylurea, who demonstrate Whipple's triad, it is reasonable to assume the cause of hypoglycemia is due to insulin, glinides, or sulfonylurea use.
 In those without a history of diabetes with hypoglycemia, further diagnostic testing is necessary to identify the cause.
 Testing, during an episode of hypoglycemia, should include the following: